 Like all other electronic devices, TV’s emit rays of artificial or blue light.
 Scientists have repeatedly proven that exposure to blue light before bedtime can be directly linked to health problems.

-Much like the commonly known UV light rays, blue light rays have both good and bad effects.
-You can find this specific type of light all around you.
-In fact, sunlight is the most common source of blue light in our lives.
-The exposure to this type of blue light is perfectly fine, since it is during the day, and comes naturally from the sun.
-Blue light keeps our brains awake – this is why we find it easy to stay awake during the day.
+Much like the commonly known UV Light Rays, Blue Light Rays have good and bad effects.
+Humans are surrounded by Blue Rays.
+In fact, sunlight is the most common source of Blue Light.
+The exposure to this type of blue light is perfectly fine since exposure takes place during the day.
+Furthermore, this form of Blue Light is natural and healthy.
+Blue Light keeps our brains awake – this is why we find it easy to stay awake during the day.

-After sunlight, however, comes man-made blue light.
+So, we established that sunlight is a healthy form of natural light.
+However, human-made Blue Light is not as innocent as it seems.
 This form of blue light is the crux of our problem.
 Remember the hormone Melatonin?
-Well, as it turns out, when your eyes are exposed to blue light your body inhibits the production of this particular hormone.
-The combination of blue light and other artificial light tells our bodies that it is daytime – a time to stay awake and be alert.
-This may be one of the biggest causes of the inability to fall asleep since the majority of people use electronic devices before bedtime.
+Well, as it turns out when your eyes are exposed to blue light, your body inhibits the production of this hormone.
+So, with low melatonin levels, you will battle to fall asleep.
+Add this to regular Blue Light exposure, and you have a perfect combination to stay awake.
+Your body receives a daytime message, a message to remain awake and to be alert.
+An out of time daytime message is one of the causes of insomnia.
+The majority of people use electronic devices before bedtime.

 Your Eyes and Blue Light